FlynnStudios/portable-cocktail-machine/README.md

 Battery state is monitored electrically and communicated to the control system, while the higher-voltage pump rail is generated separately from the logic supply.

-The resulting architecture allowed low-voltage embedded electronics and the higher-power pump subsystem to operate from the same portable battery source.
+This architecture allows the low-voltage embedded electronics and the pump subsystem to operate from the same portable single-cell battery source.

 ---